DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 Refer to
 :ref:`Development Kit Root Makefile Help <Development_Kit_Root_Makefile_Help>`
-for details about make commands that can be used from the root of Intel® DPDK.
+for details about make commands that can be used from the root of DPDK.

 Building External Applications
 ------------------------------

-Since Intel® DPDK is in essence a development kit, the first objective of end users will be to create an application using this SDK.
+Since DPDK is in essence a development kit, the first objective of end users will be to create an application using this SDK.
 To compile an application, the user must set the RTE_SDK and RTE_TARGET environment variables.

 .. code-block:: console